Do you want to see the best ICOs on the horizon? Perhaps you’d like to see some of the top ones from the past? Well, you’re in luck.

 ICO Tokens and coins

-This is the toplist with upcoming ICO’s for tokens and coins that are about to be launched.
-This ICO toplist is made for people in United States.
+This is the toplist with historic and upcoming ICO’s for tokens and coins.
+This ICO toplist is made for people in Europe.
 There may still be restrictions what people in the your geographic region are allowed to do when it comes to ICOs.
 So make sure that you read up on the regulatory restrictions as well as the terms and conditions for each crypto exchange and consider what is allowed or not allowed.
 Crypto is extremely volatile, perhaps even more with ICOs, and therefore not suitable for everyone to invest in.
 Never speculate with money that you cannot afford to loose.

 Go directly to